ben854719/Trade-Transfer-Workflow-Optimizer/README.md

 ## Objective

-This application uses an AI powered algorithm to analyze client stock portfolios with high precision, leveraging Pandas for data modeling and cleaning, and securing sensitive financial data through RS256 asymmetric encryption.
-Users can instantly access their portfolio by scanning a QR code from their TV or their computer, while an Avatar driven Agentic AI assistant provides personalized, human-like guidance.
-Key performance metrics include ≥95% portfolio analysis accuracy, <2 – second data latency, 100% encryption compliance, 80% user engagement with the avatar, and 98% cross-device QR scan success—delivering a secure, intelligent, and engaging portfolio experience.
+This application showcases an AI-powered portfolio analysis tool designed to deliver secure, emotionally intelligent insights across devices.
+Leveraging Pandas for data modeling and RS256 encryption for financial data protection, it features an avatar-driven assistant that guides users with human-like clarity.
+The graph compares actual vs. predicted close prices, enriched with sentiment overlays—“Confident,” “Cautious,” and “Surprised”—based on model accuracy.
+The AI delivers high-precision insights into asset allocation, sector exposure, and performance trends using advanced algorithms, while adapting its guidance dynamically based on user behavior and portfolio context.
+With ≥95% analysis precision, <2-second latency, 100% encryption compliance, and 80% avatar engagement.

 ## Video of the project: